-In response to the Pandemic, the Office of the Superintendent of Financial Institutions Canada ("OSFI") imposed restrictions on increasing dividends and share buyback programs.
+In response to the Pandemic, OSFI imposed restrictions on increasing dividends and share buyback programs.
 The Bank has complied with these restrictions and not increased its dividend or implemented any form of share buyback program, since the restrictions were imposed during fiscal 2020.
+OSFI lifted these restrictions on November 4, 2021.